Want to study a health psychology Master’s in Birmingham? Our MSc Health Psychology is accredited by the British Psychological Society (BPS).

 Applied Research Methods in Health Psychology 1

-This module will equip you with the necessary research methods in quantitative and qualitative analysis techniques necessary for stage 1 training.
-More importantly, the module will provide you with the theoretical, practical and applied research methods background for further training and work in health psychology and allied health professions.
+The scope of this module is to equip you with the necessary research methods in quantitative and qualitative analysis techniques necessary for stage 1 training.
+More importantly, the module will provide to students with the theoretical, practical and applied research methods background for further training and work in health psychology and allied health professions.

 Applied Research Methods in Health Psychology 2

-This module will equip you with a conceptual and applied understanding of the role of quantitative and qualitative research methods in health psychology.
-You will be presented with a range of advanced techniques for analysing quantitative and qualitative data, and with support during these sessions and independent learning, you will begin to develop skills in quantitative and qualitative data analysis.
+The scope of this module is to equip you with a conceptual and applied understanding of the role of quantitative and qualitative research methods in health psychology.
+You will be presented with a range of advanced techniques for analysing quantitative and qualitative data and with support during these sessions and independent learning, you will begin to develop skills in quantitative and qualitative data analysis.
 This module will also cover advanced research topics including a systematic review, meta-analysis and meta-synthesis of qualitative research.